J. G. A. Pocock

 Born in England, Pocock spent most of his early life in New Zealand.
-He moved to the United States in 1966, where since 1975 he has been a tenured professor at Johns Hopkins University in Baltimore.
-He is a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
+He moved to the United States in 1966.
+He taught at Washington University in St. Louis and from 1975 to 2011 at Johns Hopkins University in Baltimore.
+He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Early life and career

 Pocock was born in London on 7 March 1924, but in 1927 moved with his family to New Zealand where his father, Greville Pocock, was appointed professor of Classics at Canterbury College.
-He later moved to University of Cambridge, earning his PhD in 1952 under the tutelage of Herbert Butterfield.
+He received bachelor's and master's degrees from Canterbury College before returning to England to study at the University of Cambridge, earning his PhD in 1952 under the tutelage of Herbert Butterfield.
 He returned to New Zealand to teach at Canterbury University College from 1946 to 1948, and to lecture at the University of Otago from 1953 to 1955.
+From 1955 to 1958, he was a Fellow of St John's College, Cambridge.
 In 1959, he established and chaired the Department of Political Science at the University of Canterbury.
 He moved to the US in 1966, where he became the William Eliot Smith professor of history at Washington University in St. Louis, Missouri.
-In 1975 Pocock assumed his present position at Johns Hopkins University, Baltimore. he holds the position of the Harry C. Black Emeritus Professor of History.
+In 1974, Pocock moved to Johns Hopkins University in Baltimore, Maryland, where he taught until 2011.

 His first book, entitled The Ancient Constitution and the Feudal Law examined the workings and origins of common law mind, showing how thinkers such as the English jurist Edward Coke (1552–1634) built up a historical analysis of British history into an epistemology of law and politics; and how that edifice later came to be subverted by scholars of the middle to late seventeenth century.
 Some of this work has since been revised.

 Later work

-By the 1970s Pocock had changed his focus from how lawyers understood the evolution of law to how philosophers and theologians did.
+By the 1970s, Pocock had changed his focus from how lawyers understood the evolution of law to how philosophers and theologians did.
 The Machiavellian Moment (1975), a widely acclaimed volume, showed how Florentines, Englishmen, and Americans had responded to and analysed the destruction of their states and political orders in a succession of crises sweeping through the early modern world.
 Again, not all historians accept Pocock's account, but leading scholars of early modern republicanism show its influence – especially in their characterisation of political theorist James Harrington (1611–1677) as a salient historical actor.